clasqm/yabasiclibs/linuxmisc/README.md

     + **System commands used**: *gm* or *convert*.

 + **CowSay**(text$) - Returns a text spoken by a randomized ASCII cartoon.
+    + Both the character and the facial expression are randomized.
     + if *text$* is set as "fortune" then a random short fortune will be selected.
 Otherwise, the text you gave is printed.
     + **System commands used**: *cowsay*, *fortune*.
     + *Example:*